Our Team

 Dr. Angela Horng

-Dr. Angela Horng is a second-generation Taiwanese American the Bay Area, CA and draws from her nuanced cultural heritage to provide a unique perspective in her treatment of clients.
+Dr. Angela Horng is a second-generation Taiwanese American from the Bay Area, CA and draws from her nuanced cultural heritage to provide a unique perspective in her treatment of clients.
 She understands the complexities of navigating multiple cultural identities and the challenges that brings, as well as the experience of being raised in an immigrant family with high expectations of success.

 Dr. Horng attended UCLA for undergrad, obtaining a BS in Psychobiology, took a gap year for self-exploration, then went on to earn her PhD from Palo Alto University, with a specialty in Diversity and Community Mental Health.
 She has provided therapy to youth and adults in various community mental health organizations and university counseling centers (University of Arizona, San Jose State University).
 She is passionate about cultural advocacy and mental health awareness, and strives to reduce stigma and promote understanding within diverse populations at work and outside of work.